hbowie/softdevbigideas/ideas/Understand the Arc of Your Project.md

 We can think of each chapter of a novel as comparable to an iteration in an agile development project: each chapter delivers some additional dialogue, some additional characterization, and some additional elements of the plot, just as each iteration delivers some working software.
 And each chapter is roughly the same length as the others, just as each development iteration is often time-boxed into a prescribed length.

 However, even though most of us wouldn't consciously mark the progress of a novel from one phase into another, we all have an instinctive understanding that a book is not an unending series of chapters, that as the story unfolds, we are proceeding along a narrative arc that should eventually bring us to a satisfying conclusion.
-And if that arc is interrupted, or perverted -- as it was very intentionally in Hitchcock's move *Psycho*, for example -- then we feel that something is wrong, we may even be shocked, without the need to resort to a particular model of narrative fiction in order to reach that conclusion.
+And if that arc is interrupted, or perverted -- as it was very intentionally in Hitchcock's movie *Psycho*, for example -- then we feel that something is wrong, we may even be shocked, without the need to resort to a particular model of narrative fiction in order to reach that conclusion.

 Now even though we don't consciously think about these narrative stages as we're reading a novel -- and even though authors don't always consciously consider them as they're writing one -- we can construct various models of how a story typically proceeds.
 There are, for example, the twelve stages of a <a href="http://www.thewritersjourney.com/hero's_journey.htm" class="reflink" target="ref">hero's journey</a>, as identified by Joseph Campbell.
 Or we could look at the <a href="http://www.storyboardthat.com/articles/e/five-act-structure" class="reflink" target="ref">five act structure</a> used explicitly in many plays.
 For our purposes today, though, let's just consider the simplest of these, the <a href="https://en.wikipedia.org/wiki/Three-act_structure" class="reflink" target="ref">three act structure</a>.